The Top Destination Wedding Locations of All Time

 When to Wed: You'll want to schedule your wedding during the dry season, from late December through April, except on the Caribbean coast, where it rains throughout the year (the Pacific coast is drier).
 The temperature and humidity vary with altitude but are much higher along the coasts.

-Why Get Hitched Here: The Big Island is (you may have guessed) the largest island in the chain and offers incredibly diverse topography.
+The Island of Hawaiʻi is the largest island in the chain and offers incredibly diverse topography.
 In fact, 11 of the world's 13 climatic zones can be found on the island (there's even snow on top of the highest mountains!).
 The landscape varies dramatically as you travel around the perimeter, so you'll have your choice of backdrops: The Kona coast to the west has a lunar-like landscape, while the north and east coasts are wet and super-lush.
-There's plenty for guests to do too, from exploring the rain forest region to going horseback riding, snorkeling or just lazing on the beach.
+There's plenty for guests to do too, from exploring the rainforest region to going horseback riding, snorkeling or just lazing on the beach.
 You won't have to go anywhere for a dream honeymoon.
-These are just some of the reasons we consider The Big Island on our list of best destination wedding locations.
+These are just some of the reasons we consider this spot on our list of best destination wedding locations.

 When to Wed: Anytime—year-round, temperatures are in the 70s and 80s during the day.
 Dry season runs May through October, but even in winter, rain showers are short and mild.
 If you're looking to save a little cash, avoid winter through early spring, when tourist season is in full swing.